rabbah/nimbella-cli/README.md

 ```
 ./build.sh
 ```
 in this repo.
-The command `nimb` should now be in your path.
+The command `nim` should now be in your path.
 For now, `deployProject` will also be in your path.

 ### If you make a change to `aio-cli-plugin-runtime`